topelab/Core.Resolver/readme.md

 # Topelab Core Resolver

-Unified layer resolver to differents DI services.
+Unified layer resolver to different DI services.

 At this first version, Microsoft.Extensions.DependencyInjection and UnityContainer are unified with this layer.